austinmama/fortigate-1g/viewing-hardware-firewalls-account.md

 # Viewing your Fortigate Firewalls
 {: #viewing-your-fortigate-firewalls}

-To see which VLANs are protected with Firewalls and to find more details of individual Firewalls, go to the VLANs page.
+You can see which VLANs are protected with firewalls and find more details about your individual firewalls by visiting the VLANs page.
+{: shortdesc}

 1. From your browser, open the [IBM Cloud UI Console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/security/firewalls/multivlan/provision){: new_window} and log into your account.
 2. ClICK the navigation menu in the top left of the [IBM Cloud Catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com) and select **Classic Infrastructure > Network > IP Management > VLANs**.